do all plants produce seeds?

-Everyone at some point, whether motivated by curiosity or a school assignment, has sprouted a seed, even beans.
-It is an amazing thing to see how from something so small a plant can grow and develop into an adult plant capable of producing fruit, flowers and seeds.
+All of us at some point, whether motivated by curiosity or by a school assignment, have germinated some seed, even beans.
+It's an amazing thing to see how from something so small a plant can emerge that will grow and develop into an adult capable of producing fruits, flowers, and seeds.

 But not all plants follow this cycle to reproduce, because depending on their species they have other means at their disposal.
 Believe it or not, not all plants produce seeds.